sgl-project/sglang/README.md

 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --tp 4 --nccl-init sgl-dev-1:50000 --nnodes 2 --node-rank 1
 ```
 - If the model does not have a template in the Hugging Face tokenizer, you can specify a [custom chat template](docs/custom_chat_template.md).
+- To enable fp8 quantization, you can add `--quantization fp8` on a fp16 checkpoint or directly load a fp8 checkpoint without specifying any arguments.

 ### Supported Models